The leader in industrial automation and control solutions

 Optional: Check Fragmentation of OS Drive — From Windows File Explorer: Right-click on the ‘Local Disk (C:)’ drive.
 Select ‘Properties’.
 From the ‘Tools’ tab > ‘Optimize and defragment drive’ section, click on the button labeled ‘Optimize’.

-From the Administror Command-Prompt: Run ‘defrag C: /A’.
+From the Administrator Command-Prompt: Run ‘defrag C: /A’.
 If defragmentation is recommended, run ‘defrag C: /U /V’. — If you have already run these tests and you believe your disk drive has failed, please contact Maple Systems Technical Support to request a Repair or RMA.